 I personally think that Nike should be a bit bold towards their fashion.
 For example, the Undercover X GYAKUSOU running shoe line is amazing and comfortable but it still feels as if it is just a result of altered colourways of existing models.
 Apart from this, they should let the in-house designers experiment and risk it.
 Not everything can be planned.
 I hope Nike has some innovation planned that would make me want to take back the above suggestions.

-Lastly, Let’s Just Take A Look At Who Is On Whose Team
+Lastly, Let’s Just Take A Look At Nike Vs Adidas When It Comes To Celebrity Campaigns

 Kobe Bryant (RIP)

 Bryant in his time was the best endorser for Nike.
 Initially, Kobe was an Adidas endorser, but later switched to Nike and stayed with them till the end.
 Unfortunately, he is no more with us today, but he gave us some memorable spots to remember.
 He was a part of the campaigns like “All Together Now,” from his 2010 championship run; to the quirky farewell of “The Conductor,” released in 2016 to honour his retirement.
 Nike after his unfortunate death released a tribute for him too.

 Adidas vs Nike debate is like debating with Arnab Goswami, it will never have a closure!

 But in the end, the fittest will survive in the market!

 Adidas has always managed to keep its audience in consideration to design its products undoubtedly, but Nike has always had an upper hand innovation and design when it comes to the sport market.